 where Oi is the chosen option, r is the received reward, and α is a learning rate.

-Agents used model-free updating to evaluate options, but model-based planning to achieve a chosen option’s goal state.
+Agents used model-free update to summarize the value of options and select between them, but model-based planning to achieve a the goal state defined by a given option.
 Agents maintained the transition probabilities from each Stage 1 action a to each Stage 2 state s’, denoted T(S1,a,s’).
-Since participants were told these probabilities explicitly and had extensive practice with them, we assumed that agents knew the correct transition probabilities.
-(Our results do not change if agents learn the probabilities from experience.)
+Since participants were told these probabilities explicitly and had extensive practice with them, we assume that agents know the correct transition probabilities.
+(Our qualitative results are identical if we instead require agents learn and update the probabilities based on experience.)
 Agents calculated option-specific action values by multiplying the probability that an action would reach the option’s Stage 2 goal state gi ∈ {S2-4} by a “pseudo-reward” rpseudo associated with obtaining gi (10).
 The value of choosing action a under option Oi, U(Oi,a), was given by:

 UOi,a=TS1,a,gi*rpseudo(gi)